-LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
-LendingTree does not include all lenders, savings products, or loan options available in the marketplace.
+How Does LendingTree Get Paid?
+LendingTree is compensated by companies whose listings appear on this site.
+This compensation may impact how and where listings appear (such as the order or which listings are featured).
+This site does not include all companies or products available.

 Can Your Personal Credit Score Affect Your Small Business?

 Starting your own business often costs quite a bit of money — and you may have to borrow some to get things off the ground.
-In the beginning, you may have to use your personal credit score to help establish your creditworthiness with potential lenders, even if you intend to borrow with business credit.
+In the beginning, you may have to use your personal credit score to establish your creditworthiness with potential lenders, even if you intend to borrow with business credit.

-As long as you keep your business and personal finances separate, the two scores will measure different things.
+As long as you keep your business and personal finances separate, the two scores will typically measure different things.

 Business creditPersonal credit